Karl-Han/resume/README.md

 ### Shorthands and Concepts

 * `master.yml`: the master copy of all your resume information.
 It should be comprehensive, because all your different versions of resume is based on it.
-* Version configuration: for example `config.yml` is a sample for a version of the resume.
+* Version configuration: for example `version_conf.yml` and `config.yml` is samples for versions of the resume.
 It should be specific for a purpose, e.g., a kind of position or a position in specific company.

 ### Extra LaTeX Command